frigini/MeAjudaAi/infrastructure/README.md

 **Features**: PostgreSQL includes automatic database initialization with development schema
 - See `compose/standalone/README.md` for detailed usage instructions
 - Use `compose/standalone/.env.example` as a template for configuration
-- PostgreSQL automatically creates `app` schema with sample data on first startup
+- (dev-only) PostgreSQL automatically creates `app` schema with sample data on first startup

 ### Testing Environment